webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 window.webxdc.selfName
 ```

-Name of the current account, as defined in settings.
-If empty, this defaults to the peer's address.
+This is the nick or display name for the webxdc user
+which is intended for showing it in the user interface.

+[`sendUpdate()`]: ./sendUpdate.html